 Direct Raw Materials Inventory

 Direct raw materials are all the materials that actually constitute the finished product.
-Take a coffee roasting business, for example.
+Take a coffee roasting or coffee brewing business, for example.
 Their finished product is roasted coffee beans, and their raw materials inventory is green coffee beans.

 Indirect Raw Materials

 Indirect raw materials inventory are all materials consumed during the production process but are not a part of the finished product.
 This includes things like disposable tools and protective equipment, light bulbs, cleaning supplies, fuel, and lubricants.

 How to Calculate Raw Materials Inventory

 To figure out how to calculate raw materials inventory, you’ll need to know:

 - Raw Materials Purchased

 It's not so different from how to calculate finished goods inventory.